zmajstorovic/zmajstorovic/README.md

-# Welcome to my private repository!

-As you can see it is currently work in progress but it will improve overtime :)
+`As you can see it is currently work in progress but it will improve overtime :)`

+# Welcome to my profile!
+Hi!
+I'm Željko👋- researcher at the project DLASIUT, currently chasing a PhD student at the Faculty of Transport and Traffic Sciences.

+## Get in touch
+LinkedIn
+Discussions